YanShtein/YanShtein/README.md

 IT Help Desk Support & technician in a local college.

-Being learning web front-end on my own for a few months, currently enrolled in a coursera.org course:
+Currently, learning front-end web dev on my own for a few months, and enrolled in a course offered by Coursera:

 https://www.coursera.org/professional-certificates/meta-front-end-developer